serena-marie/AMBER-alert/README.md

 - **Color Identification** by Serena Gutierrez

 As of Feb.
 2019, this code identifies Silver, White, Black, Blue, Green, Yellow, Orange, and Red.
 It does not identify multi-toned vehicles (i.e. vehicle with a stripe.)
+Currently, reconsidering some implementation choices but will research more into it when I have some more leisure time.

 While the program correctly identifies the dominate color, using K-Means, the real challenge is naming the color.
 As seen in images below, vehicles that are silver, black, or white (the 3 most common car colors) are difficult to classify because they are very close.